GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 The nf-core Slack is one of the primary resources for nf-core users.
 There are dedicated channels for all workflows as well as channels for common topics.

-If you are unsure of where to ask you questions - the `#help` and `#nostupidquestions` channels are a great place to start.
+If you are unsure of where to ask your questions - the `#help` and `#nostupidquestions` channels are a great place to start.

 Joining multiple nf-core and Nextflow channels is important to keep up to date with the latest community developments and updates.
 In particular, following the [nf-core](https://twitter.com/nf_core) and [Nextflow](https://twitter.com/nextflowio) accounts on X (formerly Twitter) will keep you up-to-date with community announcements.
 If you are looking for more information about a workflow, the [nf-core YouTube channel](https://www.youtube.com/c/nf-core) regularly shares [ByteSize seminars](https://nf-co.re/events/bytesize/) about best practises, workflows, and community developments.